umarquis/umarquis.github.io/_pages/about.md

 2) <ins>Science of city. </ins>

-3) <ins>"Exotic" kinetic roughening.</ins> While most of the surface growth literature has focused on the thermal KPZ equation, my work focuses on more exotic cases such as heterogeneous deposition and disorder beyond Gaussian, white noise.
+3) <ins>"Exotic" random deposition.</ins> I work on characterizing the growth of surfaces with deposition of non-monomeric, polydisperse blobs.

 4) <ins>Traveling waves in random media.</ins> Reaction-diffusion equations describe a variety of (non-equilibrium) phenomena: flame propagation, ecological invasion, epidemic spreading etc. I work on characterizing fronts which advance in heterogeneous media and deviations to various deterministic cases.